balena-io-examples/ROS-AutonomousVehicle/README.md

 [![balena deploy button](https://www.balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/balenalabs-incubator/ROS-AutonomousVehicle)

+Once the applications starts up, you can use the `W` `A` `S` and `D` keys to drive the Prius, and the mouse can manipulate the viewing angle.

 ## Additional Info

 More information is available in the ReadMe in the `prius` directory, have a look there for added info provided by the OSRF.